panosstav/AutoregressiveModels/README.md

 Train an ARIMA Model
 1. Open and run the provided Jupyter Notebook or Python script for ARIMA time series forecasting.
 The code will guide you through the following steps:

-•Data preprocessing
+• Data preprocessing

-•ARIMA model selection (p, d, q parameters)
+• ARIMA model selection (p, d, q parameters)

-•Model training
+• Model training

-•Model evaluation, which includes MAE (Mean Absolute Error) and RMSE (Root Mean Square Error).
+• Model evaluation, which includes MAE (Mean Absolute Error) and RMSE (Root Mean Square Error).

 2. After training the ARIMA model, it will be ready for making predictions.